 This lab-grown jewel is not supposed to be a synthetic diamond, as it is expertly cut and crafted to bring out its own extraordinary properties.

 These jewels are created through a safely guarded patented thermal growing process.
-Moissanite can be cultivated to deliver a near-colorless jewel or a select number of yellow, green, and gray shades.
+Moissanite can be cultivated to deliver a near-colorless jewel or a select number of colored shades such as yellow, green, and gray.

 As technology has advanced, so has the quality of moissanite.
 Under extreme monitoring, each stone is completely free from the types of foreign materials that are sometimes found in naturally mined gemstones.
 This allows the outcome of each moissanite diamond to be predetermined.